 Don’t sacrifice diversity as you hire for culture fit.
 “It’s important to keep in mind that you can share the same values with people different from you,” says Corey McAveeney of Kulturenvy.

-If you’re looking for top tech talent to power your startup and strengthen your culture, try Indeed Prime today.
+If you’re looking for top tech talent to power your startup and strengthen your culture, try Seen by Indeed today.